DesignInTheBlack/Elevate/README.md

 ## § Product Roadmap

 The framework is actively evolving to adapt to the evolving needs of the design and development community.
-With that said, here are some of the key features being worked on and planned for the near future:
+Currently, Elevate CSS is a proof-of-concept framework that aims to redefine utility-first CSS approaches.
+It is in an early, experimental stage and I warmly welcome community feedback, contributions, and insights.
+Our goal is to collaborate with developers and designers to refine and improve the framework, addressing real-world challenges:

 <details>
 <summary>Click Here To Read More</summary>